pirl-unc/stig/README.md

 ## Getting started
 ### Prerequisites
 A working Python 2 installation.
 This has been been tested with 2.7.12 and 2.7.5.
-No additional Python libraries are required: STIG currently uses only functions from the Python Standard Library, plus those defined it its own libraries.
+The python package 'numpy' is required, as this generates numeric distributions required for making repertoires.

 #### Reference chromosomes